 We collaborate very closely with the local feeder Primary schools and meet with SEND staff during the summer term before students in Year 6 join us.
 Transition visits and information sessions are arranged for both parents and students pre-transfer.
-There are two induction days in the summer term with activities arranged to allow pupils to become familiar with their new school.
+There are two induction days in the summer term with activities arranged to allow pupils to become familiar with their new school and a further SEND transition day.
 We also offer extra transition days with accompanied visits arranged for some pupils who need additional time to prepare for the move to secondary school.